jrzen6972/Metro-API-Data-Visualization/README.md

 An issue that is popping up again is trains without a line color.
 For example, WMATA sometimes will run no passenger trains to test them on the circuits before letting passengers on.
 A condition is made for this, recognizing the "No" and filling it grey.
 This issue is reappearing in a similar fashion as there are now trains with "null" crashing the sketch.
 The resolution will be similar, but we don't know what a null train indicates if "No passenger" already exists.

 ### Readme format:
-*Provide a status update in the readme.md of your project repo (or notebook) that is no more than 250-500 words and includes the following items.
-This update should be uploaded to your final project repo (do not submit anything to Canvas):*

 1. **Images of Prototype**